 All map pieces are one use.
 Once you turn in a set and receive your prizes, you will not be able to retrieve the pieces or resell them.

 You can click on any of the map pieces found in this guide to view them in the Item Database.

 These treasure maps are widely available, and almost any piece can be bought from other users at any time.
-They are most commonly distributed through Random Events, but are also available as Quest rewards and Key Quest prizes.
+They are most commonly distributed through Random Events, but are also available as quest rewards.

-Upon being turned in, the Spooky Map will award nine Spooky Food items with rarities up to 92, and approximately 10,000 NP.
+Upon being turned in, the Spooky Map will award:

 Secret Laboratory Map

-Upon being turned in, the Secret Laboratory Map will award up to 15,000 NP and grant access to the Secret Laboratory.
+You can only turn in the Secret Laboratory Map set once per account.
+Upon being turned in, the Secret Laboratory Map will award up to 15,000 NP and grant permanent access to the Secret Laboratory.
 Visit our Lab Ray guide for more information.

 Petpet Laboratory Map